awsdocs/aws-cdk-guide/v2/apps.md

  Your code instantiates all of the defined constructs and then links them together\.
 In this stage, all of the constructs \(app, stacks, and their child constructs\) are instantiated and the constructor chain is executed\.
 Most of your app code is executed in this stage\.

 2\.
 Preparation
 All constructs that have implemented the `prepare` method participate in a final round of modifications, to set up their final state\.
 The preparation phase happens automatically\.
 As a user, you don't see any feedback from this phase\.
 It's rare to need to use the "prepare" hook, and generally not recommended\.
-You should be very careful when mutating the construct tree during this phase, because the order of operations could impact behavior\.
+Be very careful when mutating the construct tree during this phase, because the order of operations could impact behavior\.

 3\.
 Validation
 All constructs that have implemented the `validate` method can validate themselves to ensure that they're in a state that will correctly deploy\.
 You will get notified of any validation failures that happen during this phase\.
-Generally, we recommend that you perform validation as soon as possible \(usually as soon as you get some input\) and throw exceptions as early as possible\.
+Generally, we recommend performing validation as soon as possible \(usually as soon as you get some input\) and throwing exceptions as early as possible\.
 Performing validation early improves diagnosability as stack traces will be more accurate, and ensures that your code can continue to execute safely\.

 4\.
 Synthesis
 This is the final stage of the execution of your AWS CDK app\.
 It's triggered by a call to `app.synth()`, and it traverses the construct tree and invokes the `synthesize` method on all constructs\.
 Constructs that implement `synthesize` can participate in synthesis and emit deployment artifacts to the resulting cloud assembly\.
 These artifacts include AWS CloudFormation templates, AWS Lambda application bundles, file and Docker image assets, and other deployment artifacts\.
 [Cloud assemblies](#apps_cloud_assembly) describes the output of this phase\.
-In most cases, you won't need to implement the `synthesize` method
+In most cases, you won't need to implement the `synthesize` method\.

 5\.
 Deployment
 In this phase, the AWS CDK Toolkit takes the deployment artifacts cloud assembly produced by the synthesis phase and deploys it to an AWS environment\.
-It uploads assets to Amazon S3 and Amazon ECR, or wherever they need to go, and then starts an AWS CloudFormation deployment to deploy the application and create the resources\.
+It uploads assets to Amazon S3 and Amazon ECR, or wherever they need to go\.
+Then, it starts an AWS CloudFormation deployment to deploy the application and create the resources\.

 By the time the AWS CloudFormation deployment phase \(step 5\) starts, your AWS CDK app has already finished and exited\.
 This has the following implications:
 + The AWS CDK app can't respond to events that happen during deployment, such as a resource being created or the whole deployment finishing\.
 To run code during the deployment phase, you must inject it into the AWS CloudFormation template as a [custom resource](cfn_layer.md#cfn_layer_custom)\.
 For more information about adding a custom resource to your app, see the [AWS CloudFormation module](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.aws_cloudformation-readme.html), or the [custom\-resource](https://github.com/aws-samples/aws-cdk-examples/tree/master/typescript/custom-resource/) example\.